 It is a voluntary non-profit organization of nurses and others interested in political action involving nursing and the health needs of people.
 It shall be politically non-partisan and operate in conformity with the bylaws, policies and platforms of LSNA.
 As the political action arm of the Louisiana State Nurses Association it is allowed to raise money to contribute to candidates running for political office.

-This meeting is being held in conjunction with LSNA’s 2018 Legislative Conference at Hilton Baton Rouge Capitol Center, 201 Lafayette Street, Baton Rouge, LA 70801.
+This meeting will be held in conjunction with LSNA’s 201p Membership Assembly at Hilton Baton Rouge Capitol Center, 201 Lafayette Street, Baton Rouge, LA 70801.
 More details to be released in early 2019

 As per the by-laws voting members are those contributors who make an annual contribution of $50.00 or greater.
 This year we will be collecting contributions at the annual meeting, or you can pay online by clicking here.
 Additionally, you may mail your contribution to Elsie Meaux our current Secretary/Treasurer.